INCF/nineml-spec/source/abstraction_layer.rst

 Name attribute
 ^^^^^^^^^^^^^^

-Each Constant requires a *name* attribute, which should be a valid and uniquely identify the Dimension in current the scope.
+Each Constant_ requires a *name* attribute, which should be a valid and uniquely identify the :ref:`Dimension` in current the scope.

 Units attribute
 ^^^^^^^^^^^^^^^

-Each Constant requires a *units* attribute.
-The *units* attribute specifies the units of the property and should refer to the name of a Unit element in the document scope.
+Each Constant_ requires a *units* attribute.
+The *units* attribute specifies the units of the property and should refer to the name of a :ref:`Unit` element in the document scope.

 Body
 ^^^^